Nutrition services for those in cancer treatment and their caretaking community

 Cancer related nutrition counseling sessions include the following components:

-Stephanie assesses your current intake and offers individually tailored recommendations for modifying diet and lifestyle to promote cancer survivorship.
-Included in your visit are specific suggestions to foster recovery, minimize treatment-induded side effects and reduce risk for recurrence.
-Ample time will be afforded for questions and answers with the intent of helping you separate fact from fiction when it comes to understanding common questions about cancer and nutrition.
-Examples of questions addressed include sugar and cancer, organic foods and what to do about soy, dairy and red meat.
-Stephanie’s intent is to empower you with tips, tools and recipe suggestions to implement practical goals immediately.
+Stephanie assesses your current intake and offers individually tailored recommendations to modify eating and lifestyle to promote cancer survivorship.
+Included in your visit are specific suggestions to foster recovery, minimize treatment-induced side effects and reduce your risk for recurrence.
+Ample time is devoted answering your questions with the intent of giving you clarity around topics including: Sugar and cancer, organic foods, and what to do about soy, dairy and red meat.
+Stephanie also separates fact from fiction on topics such as ketogenic, alkaline, macrobiotic and vegetarian and vegan approaches to cancer.
+Stephanie empowers you with tips, tools, recipes and steps to implement practical goals immediately.

 Friends and Family: Rallying the community support network for those undergoing cancer care

 1).
-Maximize the mobilized meal train so that it matches up with the nutritional needs and preferences of the patient and family.
-Patients express tremendous gratitude at the outpouring of support in the form of food, however, sometimes meals delivered don’t align with a patient’s nutrition goals.
-For example, a veggie lasagna and a fresh batch of brownies is a generous gift, but not if a patient is trying to reduce their consumption of white flour and sugar.
-Similarly, someone recovery from surgery or experiencing side effects from chemotherapy might be following a special diet.
-Stephanie’s expertise in oncology nutrition poises her to assist friends and family by educating them on the precise nutritional needs and approaches that work for each individual patient.
+Maximize the mobilized meal train so it matches up with the nutritional needs and preferences of the patient.
+Families express tremendous gratitude at the outpouring of support in the form of food, however, sometimes meals delivered don’t align with a patient’s nutrition goals.
+For example, lasagna and a fresh batch of brownies might not help a patient who’s reducing their consumption of white flour and sugar.
+Similarly, someone recovery from surgery or experiencing side effects from chemotherapy might be following a special eating plan.
+Stephanie’s expertise in oncology nutrition enables her to guide friends and family on the precise nutritional needs and approaches that work for each individual patient.
 Practical suggestions, resources, websites and recipes are included.

 2).
 Discuss how to be the best support team possible when it comes to offering nutrition and wellness advice, unsolicited or otherwise.
 Friends and family members can be a highly motivated bunch!
-They read online, sleuth incessantly and aim to offer recommendations that might improve outcomes for their loved one.
-Stephanie guides friends and family on how, when and if to broach the topic of sharing nutrition suggestions.
+They read online and aim to offer useful suggestions to improve quality of life and outcomes for their loved one.
+The challenge is not all recommendations Stephanie guides friends and family on how, when and if to broach the topic of sharing nutrition suggestions.

 3).
-Educate people about cancer preventive nutrition and lifestyle factors at a time when they may be newly aware of and inspired to improve their own eating and exercise behaviors.
-A cancer diagnosis for a loved one can sparks meaningful change in the diet and lifestyle of those around them.
+Educate people about cancer preventive nutrition and lifestyle behaviors at a time when they’re inspired to improve their own eating habits.
+A cancer diagnosis for a loved one often sparks meaningful change in the diet and lifestyle of those around them.
 It can also bring up fear and worry about what food and or eating patterns contribute to the risk of cancer.
-Stephanie has over 20 years of experience as an expert oncology nutritionist, teaching individuals, families and communities specific nutrition and lifestyle factors to prevent and manage cancer.
-This session is designed to help people transform the impact of a loved one’s cancer diagnosis into actionable change in their own life.
+Stephanie unpacks these issues teaching specific nutrition and lifestyle factors to prevent and manage cancer and helping people transform the impact of a loved one’s cancer diagnosis into actionable change in their own life.

 4).
 Clarify confusion and disseminate evidence-based answers to commonly asked questions about nutrition and cancer.
 Help patients, family members and support networks get on the same page about issues of concern to them, such as: